 Nances (Yellow Cherries) are one of those polarizing fruits – if you grew up eating it, there’s nothing better in the world than gorging on them.
 If you’ve never tasted it before, you might be wondering what the fawning in Guatemala for nance is all about.
 If you’ve never had it before, you might just spit it out as soon as you bite into it.
 Don’t be fooled by the name – nances taste nothing like cherries.

 My wife and the rest of her family – all Guatemalans – love nance.
 Personally, I find nance tolerable when I consume it raw – it has a robust flavor and texture that is unlike any other fruit I’ve tasted before.
-But hey, the good news is that it’s not the only way to eat nance – more on that later.
-First, a little background on what I consider to be a pretty looking fruit.
+The good news is that it’s not the only way to eat nance – more on that later.
+First, a little background on what I consider to be a beautiful looking fruit.

 Origins of Nance

 Nance, its scientific name is Byrsonima crassifolia, is found abundantly in the wild throughout southern Mexico, Caribbean, Central, and South America.
 It grows in very short quantities in South Florida, where it was first introduced via Panama.
 It seems as if every country has a name for this fruit – it’s known as Changugu, Nantzin, Chi, Nancen, Craboo, Doncela, Maricao, Paralejo, Tapal, Chaparro, Hori, and Sabana Mango.
 Even in Guatemala, nances are known by different names, as given by locals – it’s known as Chi in the Q’eqchi’ language and as Tapal in Kaqchikel.
 Ancient Mayas knew the fruit, as it was mentioned in their sacred mythology text, the Popol Vuh.

 Nances are gorgeous